 The benefit of using a single controlFilesDirectory location per map service is that you can configure each map service individually.

 In the following image, three map services share the same S-57 datasets, but each map services has a unique set of configuration settings based on what the service uses.
 For example, to only provide a Navigational Aids or Channels service, you can configure your S52DisplayProperties.xml file for each map service to only show those features (layers) in your view.

-If you have completed all the configuration steps necessary, you can download sample Web AppBuilder widgets that show how to use the Maritime Chart Service capability.
+If you have completed all the configuration steps necessary, you can download a sample web viewer from GitHub that shows how to use the Maritime Chart Service capability.